aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/cross-platform-2d-graphics/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Moreover, you can enhance the visual appeal by creating a color frame around images or photographs.
-This can be easily accomplished by choosing a <a href="https://reference.aspose.com/drawing/net/system.drawing/pen/pen/">`Pen` tool</a> with your desired color and using the <a href="https://reference.aspose.com/drawing/net/system.drawing/graphics/drawrectangle/">`DrawRectangle` method</a> to draw the frame with the calculated width and height.
+This can be easily accomplished by choosing a <a href="https://reference.aspose.com/drawing/java/system.drawing/pen/pen/">`Pen` tool</a> with your desired color and using the <a href="https://reference.aspose.com/drawing/java/system.drawing/graphics/drawrectangle/">`DrawRectangle` method</a> to draw the frame with the calculated width and height.
 </p>

-Example of C# code to draw a color frame around a photo:
+Example of Java code to draw a color frame around a photo:

 {{< gist "aspose-com-gists" "b8960f80422422251405395636eab772" "Examples-CSharp-LinesCurvesShapes-DrawRectangle-PhotoWithFrame.cs" >}}